Essays

 Flow Pass: Does the essay read smoothly?

 Read the essay aloud.
 Your ear catches awkward phrasing, missing transitions, and unclear sentences faster than your eyes do.
-Mark anything that sounds choppy, repetitive, or confusing.
-This is also where you catch overlong sentences that can be split and weak transitions that need strengthening.
+Mark anything that sounds choppy or confusing.

 4